 If you live someplace with extremely cold winters, a regular maintenance and lubrication is critical.
 You can’t stop the metal from contacting but easing the friction between parts will help.

-Most garage door manufacturers recommend lubricating the rollers, hinges and arm at least once a year.
+Most manufacturers recommend lubricating the rollers, garage door hinges, and arm at least once a year.
 You can see this article where I share my five-minute garage door maintenance routine.
 It’s a good idea to do it in late-fall so the grease is fresh for the beginning of winter.

 One part of your garage door that you should not lubricate is the track itself.